dotnet/csharplang/proposals/readonly-ref.md

 When passing `readonly` fields (outside of a ctor) we have two choices - pass through a local copy or pass a direct reference.
 For the purpose of just `in` parameters the difference is semantically unobservable.
 However the direct reference is more efficient.
 We will work with CLR to allow the latter.

-NOTE: adding `readonly ref` _returns_ as a feature makes copying of `readonly refs` at the call sites observable, thus further cementing the requirement that `readonly` fields are _not_ passed by copy.
+NOTE: adding `ref readonly` _returns_ as a feature makes copying of `ref readonlys` at the call sites observable, thus further cementing the requirement that `readonly` fields are _not_ passed by copy.

 ## `in` parameters and capturing of stack variables.